Where do you build?

 How much does a Kurk Home cost?

-Dependent on the design of the home, location, foundation requirements, interior design and level of finishes, costs vary from $600,000 - $1.5 million.
+Dependent on the design of the home, location, foundation requirements, interior design and level of finishes, costs vary from the high $500s - $1.5 million.
 Contact us to discuss the details of your project.

 What additional costs will I incur building on my lot, which are not included with Kurk Homes Standard Features?

 A) Depending on the severity of the slope on your lot, you may need a compacted foundation pad, a deeper foundation design, or a combination of the two.
 Site cost evaluations are strongly recommended at the beginning of the process, so that these numbers can be included in your total investment.

 B) If there is limited access to your property or your building line is more than 50' from the front property line, an additional temporary construction road will be needed.
 Kurk Homes offers 1200 sq ft of flatwork as a Standard Feature.
 Longer or horse-shoe driveways will cost more.